How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 CompletedRelated tasks → statusCount "Done"3

-If rollups are new to you, Notion's official Relations & Rollups help page is the fastest way to get them configured.
+If rollups are new to you, Notion's Relations & Rollups help is the fastest way to get them configured.

 • Run the meeting DB alone for the first two weeks.
-Adding the tasks DB on day one doubles the workflow complexity and kills adoption
+Adding the tasks DB on day one doubles complexity and kills adoption

 • Once the meeting DB feels natural, add the "Related tasks" relation in week three

-• Keep tasks DB statuses to just three: "To do / In progress / Done".
-Don't expand them early
+• Keep tasks DB statuses to three: "To do / In progress / Done."
+Don't expand early

 Don't throw away the raw recordings

 AI-generated minutes are great, but they aren't 100% accurate.
-Moments where you want to verify the original always come up:
+Moments where you want to verify the original always come up — the strength of a decision (firm consensus vs tentative), mid-meeting nuance ("that's slightly off"), misheard numbers and proper nouns.

 This is why keeping the raw recording alongside the minutes is what makes the knowledge trustworthy.
 Minutes are the table of contents; the recording is the full text.
 Together they let you reconstruct a discussion three months later.
 Apart, you're guessing.